MechaRex/logikaldb/README.md

 For example the `notEq` constraint in the standard library is defined as custom constraint, but you can still use it in both data modelling and querying.
 You can learn more about custom constraints in the later part of the readme.

 ## Data modeling
-The data modelling is based on the previously mentioned logical components, but in this case you can think of constraints(or Goals) as data builders for simplicity’s sake:
+The data modelling is based on the previously mentioned logical components, but in this case you can think of constraints as data builders for simplicity’s sake:
 1. `field(name, type): Field` constructor
-2. `eq(field, value): Goal` data builder : `eq` is responsible for pairing the field with it's associated value
+2. `eq(field, value): Constraint` data builder : `eq` is responsible for pairing the field with it's associated value
-3. `and(firstDataBuilder: Goal, ... , lastDataBuilder: Goal): Goal` data builder combinator: and is responsible for tying together the data builders together in one data entity(record)
+3. `and(firstDataBuilder: Constraint, ... , lastDataBuilder: Constraint): Constraint` data builder combinator: and is responsible for tying together the data builders together in one data entity(record)
-4. `or(firstDataBuilder: Goal, ... , lastDataBuilder: goal): Goal` data builder combinator: or makes it possible for one data builder to have more than one value(list)
+4. `or(firstDataBuilder: Constraint, ... , lastDataBuilder: Constraint): Constraint` data builder combinator: or makes it possible for one data builder to have more than one value(list)
 5. Custom constraints: Like it was mentioned before you can also use custom constraints like `notEq` in your data model.
 For example putting `notEq(myField, myValue)` means that `myField` will never will be the same as `myValue`, but if we try to make it equal then the data(or state) becomes invalid.

 For example let's say we have the following csv we want to model: